Dengyuemed/dengyuemed.github.io/_posts/2026-05-06-cadonilimab-pancreatic-cancer-immunotherapy-aacr2026.md

 ## Conclusion

 Pancreatic cancer has long been considered a “no-go zone” for immunotherapy.
 The cadonilimab data presented at AACR 2026 provide a meaningful signal of change.

-While still early, one trend is becoming clear:

 👉 Pancreatic cancer may be transitioning from an **“immune desert” to a partially immunologically responsive disease**.